sumamakhan761/Data-science-interview-questions/Probability.md

     </br>

     - Zenefits - A computer program is designed to predict whether a stock will go up or down on a given day, and its accuracy rate is 60%.
 If the program predicts that a stock will go up on a given day, what is the probability that it will actually go up?
+     - DoorDash - A group of 10 friends randomly choose seats at a movie theater with 20 seats in a row.
+What is the probability that all 10 friends end up sitting next to each other?
+    - Airnb - A company wants to know the average age of its customers.
+They randomly select 100 customers and find that the average age is 35 with a standard deviation of 5 years.
+What is the 95% confidence interval for the true average age of the company's customers?

   </details>